ONSdigital/respondent-home-ui/README.md

 them to the [ONS eQ Survey Runner](https://github.com/ONSdigital/eq-survey-runner) upon successful validation.

 ## Prerequisites
-The application's `config.yml` configuration file references the Java web services using `collect-server` and `eq-server` names that need to be present in your hosts file.
 Install the RubyGems the application depends on by running `bundle install`.
 Note that this application depends on a private `iac-validator` RubyGem for performing IAC validation.
 This gem is only used in one place within `routes/home.rb`:

 ```ruby
 unless InternetAccessCodeValidator.new(iac).valid?